JeodC/Lighthouse/docs/modding/LANGUAGE PACKS.md

 ## 5. Fonts and glyphs

-If your translation only uses characters the stock font already draws - uppercase `A–Z`, digits, and punctuation - you're finished at step 4.
+If your translation only uses characters the stock font already draws - uppercase `A-Z`, digits, and punctuation - you're finished at step 4.
 The moment you need anything else (any accent, lowercase, or a non-Latin script), you ship a **replacement font sheet**.
 BK keeps its fonts as CI8 sprites and draws text with two of them:

 | Asset                                  | Used for |
 |----------------------------------------|----------|